magicwave/flutter_adafruit_mqtt/README.md

     "key": "your AIO key"
 }
 ```
-The helper function `_getBrokerAndKey()` read the file and turn it into something akin to a dictionary in Python:
+The helper function `_getBrokerAndKey()` reads the file and turns it into something akin to a dictionary in Python:

 ```
   Future<Map> _getBrokerAndKey() async {